 Take command of your own virtual battlefield to try and re-create the battle, and then witness Bruce’s decisive victory, against all odds.

-Follow in the footsteps of Robert the Bruce in our memorial park on the spot where he raised his royal standard.
+Follow in the footsteps of Robert the Bruce in our memorial park and see the spot where he raised his royal standard.

 Prepare for battle at our multi-award-winning visitor centre.
 Take your place on the battlefield and stand face-to-face with fearless medieval warriors.
 Witness two opposing kings – Robert the Bruce and Edward II – whose tactics in 1314 changed the path of Scotland’s history, forever.